soul-rise/arrayaccess-container/README.md

 You can use this adapter for example for library [davedevelopment/phpmig][phpmig] or you are like array

-P.S

-Also supported PSR 11

 Supported Containers:
 * [laminas/laminas-servicemanager][servicemanager]

+P.S

+Also adapter supported PSR 11

 Getting Started
 ---------------